KirtanSangani/Neetcode-150-Problem-1/README.md

 I simplified the code into one line and used the sum() function, adding all the absolute values of each ASCII value within a the range of the string s

 Final solution - 0 ms

+## Takeaways
+I learned about the ords() function, allowing me to know convert string letters to their ASCII values I learned about the structure needed to do for loops in one line code, optimizing time used for the program to run